New Deal Artwork: GSA's Inventory Project

 In 1934, the federal government began loaning or allocating the movable artworks created under the New Deal art programs to public agencies and nonprofit institutions.
 The U.S. General Services Administration (GSA) is the federal agency that is responsible for inventorying these loaned artworks.

 GSA’s Fine Arts Program catalogues movable New Deal artworks housed in non-federal repositories.
 In collaboration with repositories, GSA aims to provide a centralized resource of information about New Deal artwork that is readily available to museum professionals, the academic community, art conservators and the public at large.
-To date, over 20,000 artworks have been located.
+To date, more than 23,000 artworks have been located.
 We continue to work with the museum community to develop cooperative agreements for the future care of and responsibility for these important works of art.

 The publication WPA Artworks in Non-Federal Repositories, Edition II, December 1999, is no longer available.
 If your institution houses New Deal works of art or you would like more information, please send the request to:

 Fine Arts Program

 Office of the Chief Architect